JenniferT9462/next-assignment-3/README.md

     * To install dependencies

+- To start development server run:

+         npm run dev

+- This will start the development server, and your Next.js app will be accessible at http://localhost:3000 in your web browser.

 - Create a new repository on Github.
 NOTE: don't select add README or .gitignore
     * Quick set up will pop up...Run the code that says Add repo to existing repo on the command-line.